dubemnwiz/Claude-GT-Hackathon-2026/README.md

 # Meridian

-This project was built for a Claude Builder Club @ GT's Spring Hackathon, .
-The idea is a small personal hub that ties together eating well, staying accountable, and seeing your progress in one place—without pretending to be a full clinical product.
+This project was built for a Claude Builder Club @ GT's Spring Hackathon.
+The idea is a small personal hub that ties together eating well, staying accountable, and seeing your progress in one place—without all the friction involved in using other fitness tracking apps.

 <p>
   <img src="media/claude_stand.JPG" alt="Check-In" width="48%" />